Pricing strategy: Good–better–best

 A seller offers three prices for variations of the same good or service: a "good" no frills version, a "best" premium version, and a "better" version in the middle.
 Invoking the Goldilocks principle, customers may choose the "better" version because they are willing to pay more than the "good" price, but they are not willing to pay for the "best" version.
 A notable practitioner of the good–better–best pricing strategy is Apple Inc., which originally sold one model of iPhone in 2007, but by 2020, had adopted the practice of introducing good, better, and best models of iPhone and Apple Watch.
 Apple's competitors, such as Samsung Electronics, followed suit.

 High-low pricing

-A practice whereby many items are regularly priced higher than by competitors, but through promotions, advertisements, and or coupons, lower prices are offered on key items, or where products are sole initially at a higher price and then discounted.
+A practice whereby many items are regularly priced higher than by competitors, but through promotions, advertisements, and or coupons, lower prices are offered on key items, or where products are sold initially at a higher price and then discounted.
 The lower promotional prices are designed to bring customers to the seller where the customer is offered the promotional product as well as the regular higher-priced products.